grigorig/stcgal/doc/USAGE.md

 * ```stc15``` Most STC15 series
 * ```stc8``` STC8 series
 * ```usb15``` USB support on STC15W4 series
-* ```auto``` Automatic detection of UART based protocols (default)

-The text files in the doc/ subdirectory provide an overview over the reverse engineered protocols used by the BSLs.
+The text files in the doc/reverse-engineering subdirectory provide an overview over the reverse engineered protocols used by the BSLs.
 For more details, please read the source code.

 ### Getting MCU information